deta/space-docs/src/pages/blog/introducing-space.md

 For Deta Cloud users looking to move to Space, we’ve created a [guide for migrating Micros from Deta Cloud to Deta Space](https://deta.space/migration/guides/migrate-a-micro).

-### Say hello to Canvas and Teletype
+### Say hello to Horizon and Teletype

 As part of the upgrade, we’ve also completely redesigned and re-engineered our user interface from scratch.
 This includes a complete frontend rewrite in Svelte and a brand new [Base UI](https://deta.space/docs/en/reference/base/base_ui).

-But we’re most excited about two core new interaction components in the frontend, **Canvas,** and **Teletype**.
+But we’re most excited about two core new interaction components in the frontend, **Horizon,** and **Teletype**.

 <div style="display: flex; justify-content: center;">
 <img src="/blog_assets/04/canvas.png" style="margin: auto;"/>
 </div>

-**Canvas** is your personal cloud’s homepage, where you can rearrange all your apps and projects.
-Soon you’ll be able to pin just about anything to Canvas – like a Collection, Base, or Drive – to personalize your experience even further.
+**Horizon** is your personal cloud’s homepage, where you can rearrange all your apps and projects.
+Soon you’ll be able to pin just about anything to Horizon – like a Collection, Base, or Drive – to personalize your experience even further.

 **Teletype** is like a start menu for Deta Space.
 Teletype follows you around Space at the bottom of the screen, offering a changing set of helpful actions, depending on where you are.
 Navigate straight to a page, open an app, or search the docs using Teletype.
 We plan to offer even more functionality to Teletype in the coming months, like direct app integrations – stay tuned.